 February 2017.
 I felt like Ronda really had a lot to live up to!
 After all, I’d arrived on the back of some breathtaking trips around Southern Spain.
 Thankfully though Ronda’s reputation as “the most beautiful city in Andalusia” has not been exaggerated!
 Set dramatically atop El Tajo Gorge it’s an absolutely stunning place, even on a grey February morning like this complete with sheet-gray sky and lurking, black clouds.

-2. Viewing Balcony, February 2017.
-There are dozens of viewing balconies right across the gorge offering up wonderful views of the valley below and stretching out way off into Ronda’s rural distance.
+February 2017.
+There are dozens of viewing balconies right across El Tajo gorge offering up wonderful views of the valley below and stretching out way off into Ronda’s rural distance.
 This balcony, complete with bandstand and a scattering of local musicians, is the biggest and most dramatically placed.

-Interested in reading more about the region?
-Check out my other articles on Andalusia.
+Wanna read more from the region?
+Check out more of my articles on Andalusia.

-And that’s just the tip of the iceberg!
-Why not also take a look at many more My 5s from around Spain.
+Why not also take a look at many more reports from around Spain.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.